IMPACT

 Search ties it all together.

-The Global Search allows busy customers to quickly look into their transactions, contacts, etc.
+The Global Search allows customers to quickly look into their transactions and contacts

 11%